 Common outputs that result in fairness and motivation include:

-- Recognition and accomplishment – The feeling of self-worth and that your life and your work is meaningful
+- Recognition and accomplishment: The feeling of self-worth and that your work is meaningful

-While it might seem natural to think that the higher a person’s equity or perceived fairness the higher their motivation, but this isn’t exactly true.
+While it might seem natural to think that higher equity or perceived fairness results in higher motivation, but this isn’t exactly true.
 While a person always wants to be treated fairly and increase their personal equity, they also want to ensure that they’re not being unfairly compensated in relation to others around them.